-West Virginia AG Morissey: Biden energy policy amounts to Russia and China first, 'America last'
+West Virginia AG Morrisey: Biden energy policy amounts to Russia and China first, 'America last'

 The White House has proposed cutting U.S. carbon emissions in half from 2005 levels by 2030.
 But this goal will mean major changes for U.S. infrastructure and the energy sector – economic hurdles that China has not committed to pursuing.

-"And now with respect to Nord Stream, its Russia first, American last," Morrissey said.
+"And now with respect to Nord Stream, its Russia first, American last," Morrisey said.

 This week, the Biden administration announced it will waive sanctions on the company building the controversial Nord Stream 2 pipeline, which will run natural gas from Russia to Europe.